Endless-Lemniscate/Habits/README.md

 Android application for tracking habits.
 This is a sample android Clean Architecture app written in Kotlin with MVVM pattern

+##Offline first sync strategy
+Each habit has additional field **STATUS** which can take following values:

+* OK
+* NOT_SYNCED
+* DELETED

+As habit created it takes value **NOT_SYNCED** by default.

+Also habit have two fields: one **DONE_DATES** for amount of times it was accomplished and another called **DONE_DATES_NS** for keeping same as previous, but not synced with remote repository.

+As supposed by *offline-first approach* local db is the only source of truth.
+That's mean what local repository should not depend on remote one.
+Last one is used only to prevent data losses by

+So app has synchronisation module which implemented as *SyncHabitsWithRemote UseCase* in domain module.

 ## Statement of Work
 Write application with 2 activities.
 **First activity** consists of habits list.
 Each habit has following fields: